hubertStanowski/FlappyBirdAI/README.md

 # FlappyBirdAI

-*IN PROGRESS*

-Implementing NEAT algorithm in pure python for classic flappy bird game (graphics in pygame).
+Pure python implementation of NEAT algorithm for FlappyBird game. (graphics in pygame).

+Will link video of a sample run tmr.

+*Due to random nature of this algorithm it is possible there are bugs that I haven't encountered, in case of problems just restart the app*

 # Resources
 ## NEAT